 Roth Reason #1

-How compounding and inflation might look after 50 years:
+How compounding and inflation might look after saving or investing $300 after 50 years:

 Roth Reason #2